jax-ml/jax/jax/experimental/jax2tf/README.md

   * Version 7 adds support for `stablehlo.shape_assertion` operations and
     for `shape_assertions` specified in `disabled_checks`.
     See [Errors in presence of shape polymorphism](https://github.com/google/jax/blob/main/jax/experimental/jax2tf/README.md#errors-in-presence-of-shape-polymorphism).
-Supported by XlaCallModule since July 12th, 2023 (cl/547482522) and
+Supported by XlaCallModule since July 12th, 2023 (cl/547482522),
-    available in JAX serialization since July 20th, 2023 (JAX 0.4.14).
+    available in JAX serialization since July 20th, 2023 (JAX 0.4.14), and the default since August 12th, 2023 (JAX 0.4.15).
   * Version 8 adds support for the `jax.uses_shape_polymorphism` module
     attribute and enables the shape refinement pass only when the attribute is present.
-Supported by XlaCallModule since July 21st, 2023 (cl/549973693) and available in JAX since July 26th, 2023 (JAX 0.4.14).
+Supported by XlaCallModule since July 21st, 2023 (cl/549973693), available in JAX since July 26th, 2023 (JAX 0.4.14), and the default since October 21st, 2023 (JAX 0.4.20).
   * Version 9 adds support for effects.
-    The token arguments and results use the type `bool[0]` and have a `jax.token` attribute.
-In this serialization version
+    See the docstring for `export.Exported` for the precise calling convention.
-    we also tag the platform index and the dimension variables arguments with `jax.global_constant` attributes.
+    In this serialization version we also tag the platform index and the dimension variables arguments with `jax.global_constant` attributes.
-    See the docstring for `export.export` for the precise calling convention.

-    Available in JAX since November 1, 2023 (JAX 0.4.20).
+    Available in JAX since October 20th, 2023 (JAX 0.4.20).

 ## Known issues